ayushgun/website/posts/markdown/favorite_albums_of_2023.md

 > December 31, 2023

-The year 2023 was an incredible time for music, with a mix of new sounds and familiar vibes that kept our playlists fresh and exciting.
+The year 2023 was an incredible time for music, with a mix of new sounds that kept my playlists exciting.
 Here's a rundown of my top album picks from the year, each bringing something unique to the table and leaving a lasting impression on me.

 ## The Albums